dio/proxy/README.md

 proxy --xds-resources testdata/hello --admin-port 9000
 ```

+> Note: you can start with a non-existent directory as argument for `--xds-resources`.

 This starts proxy with configurations defined in `testdata/hello/*.yaml`.
 Note that it watches
 changes inside that directory.
 For example, if you change the listener address for `listener_0` in
 [`testdata/hello/a.yaml`](./testdata/hello/a.yaml), e.g. from `10000` to `10001` it will immediately